davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### Tightly-coupled Script
 Although we have suggested keeping JavaScript in separate files from markup it _must_ be appreciated that very often some JavaScript gets written that is very specific to some particular control, view or HTML.
 It is important that these tightly coupled pieces of script are placed in files that give some indication that it very specialised to some area.
 This could be in a file that is in the same location as the markup file or within the scripts folder in some appropriately named subfolder and/or file.
 Putting JavaScript that is very specific to a certain piece of markup in some generic "scripts.js" file where people have to hunt it down would actually be **worse** than putting it in a &lt;script&gt; tag just below the HTML.

-In [React’s JSX: The Other Side of the Coin](https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98#.b5vs0bs70) (_just_ the Phase 1: Unobtrusive JavaScript) section it is highlighted how separating script from markup can actually be counterproductive.
+In <a href="https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98#.b5vs0bs70" target="_blank" dummy="_">React’s JSX: The Other Side of the Coin</a> (_just_ the Phase 1: Unobtrusive JavaScript section) it is highlighted how separating script from markup can actually be counterproductive.

 #### IIFEs
 It is often a good idea, in ES5, to wrap all the code in one file within one immediately-invoked function expression whose first line is `"use strict";`.
 Then you can take advantage of function-level strict mode.
 This is as opposed to using file-level strict mode which may cause problems if third-party libraries you use have not been written in strict mode.